safe-global/safe-modules/modules/passkey/README.md

     end
 ```

 ERC-4337 outlines specific storage access rules for the validation phase, which limits the deployment of SafeProxy for use with the passkey flow.
 To navigate this restriction, in the `initCode` of UserOp, a SafeProxy is deployed with SafeSignerLaunchpad as a singleton.
 The SafeSignerLaunchpad is used to validate the signature of the UserOp.
 The SafeSignerLaunchpad forwards the signature validation to the WebAuthnVerifier, which in turn forwards the signature validation to the P256Verifier.
 The P256Verifier is used to validate the signature.
+In the validation, phase the launchpad stores the Safe's setup hash (owners, threshold, modules, etc) which is then verified during the execution phase.

 During the execution phase, the implementation of the SafeProxy is set to the Safe Singleton along with the owner as signer contract deployed by SafeSignerLaunchpad.